h0r4k/NAP/README.md

 ## Caution

-* NAP needs to switch clientÅfs connection destination on your own.
+* NAP needs to switch client's connection destination on your own.
 You need to route accordingly by rewriting the hosts file or the connection destination of winsock connect().

 * NAP does not support the connection from clients that require certificate authentication.